White Gold, Silver or Platinum? The Metal Question Defining Modern Engagement Rings

 Silver has quietly re-entered the conversation.

-Not because it suddenly became “fine jewellery,” but because fashion changed.
+Not because it suddenly became the ideal metal for engagement rings, but because fashion changed.
 Jewellery became less formal.
 More layered.
 More expressive.
 Less concerned with permanence and more interested in personal style.

 Sterling silver especially has that effortless quality white gold sometimes tries too hard to achieve.
 It feels relaxed.
 Slightly undone.
 Very fashion-editor-off-duty.